Coffee Types & Coffee Strength Explained

 In 2016, we re-built our mycuppa.com.au website from scratch and in the design and development process we introduced a strength rating for our coffee products.
 But a strength rating means nothing if you can not extract or brew the coffee effectively.

-A common myth that is a nuisance hangover from the past is when people refer to strength as a roast depth rating, e.g. I want a dark roasted coffee.
+A common myth that is a nuisance hangover from the past is when people refer to strength as a roast depth rating, e.g. I want a dark freshly ground roasted coffee.

 Roasting darker leads to reduced acid, increased bitter and ashy taints and a shorter shelf life (a smaller optimal usage window) - that is not what strong is about, unless of course what you are really trying to say is you like (or are accustomed to) a lot of "bite" (some bitter taints) in a coffee.

-Dark roasted coffee is not strong - it just has rougher edge and a dirtier cup.......this is what some people are accustomed to in their coffee.
+Dark roasted coffee is not strong - it just has a rougher edge and a dirtier cup.......this is what some people are accustomed to in their coffee drinks.

 There is a point when roasting coffee where the maximum "clean" development of the coffee exists.......and then it just goes downhill......think of toasting bread and leaving it in too long - that's dark roasted coffee.